 When warranty repair is suspected, the ATV should be taken to the selling dealer, who has the primary responsibility to perform warranty repairs.
-Subject to the limitations set forth in the Limited Warranty, in the event the selling dealer has ceased to do business, you have moved, or you are in a location away from your selling dealer, warranty may be performed by any authorized Arctic Cat ATV dealer.
+Subject to the limitations set forth in the Limited Warranty, in the event the selling dealer has ceased to do business, you have moved, or you are in a location away from your selling dealer, warranty may be performed by any authorized dealer.

-The authorized Arctic Cat ATV dealer will examine the ATV or part to determine if, in his opinion, a warrantable condition exists.
-If a warrantable condition appears to exist, the dealer will repair or replace, at Arctic Cat's option, free of charge, including any related labor costs, all parts that are found to be warrantable and any other parts which the warrantable part caused to be damaged.
-You, the owner, will then be asked to sign a warranty form to ensure Arctic Cat that the warranty work was actually performed.
+The authorized dealer will examine the vehicle or part to determine if, in his opinion, a warrantable condition exists.
+If a warrantable condition appears to exist, the dealer will repair or replace, at our option, free of charge, including any related labor costs, all parts that are found to be warrantable and any other parts which the warrantable part caused to be damaged.
+You, the owner, will then be asked to sign a warranty form to ensure the Company that the warranty work was actually performed.

-It is the owner's responsibility to maintain and service the ATV in accordance with Arctic Cat's recommendations in the Operator's Manual.
+It is the owner's responsibility to maintain and service the vehicle in accordance with this Operator's Manual.
 To protect yourself and your ATV, follow all safety and service tips.
-Arctic Cat will NOT warrant repairs required as a result of not performing standard operator maintenance, storage procedures, and service as outlined in the Operator's Manual.
+We will NOT warrant non-emissions related repairs required as a result of not performing standard operator maintenance, storage procedures, and service as outlined in the Operator's Manual.

-Should you have any questions concerning the warranty, contact an authorized Arctic Cat ATV dealer.
+Should you have any questions concerning the warranty, contact an authorized dealer.